Japanese release in January 1991

 Making a proper adaptation for Game Boy is not an exact science.
 In my previous article, I argued that Biox’s Mega Man II has the basic concepts done properly, but that they just mangled the execution.
 The skeleton is OK but the rest of the body is a bit weird.

 On the other hand, Konami’s Operation C, known in Japan as simply Contra and in Europe as Probotector, is the real deal.
 The sprite size, walking and jumping speed, level of detail, everything is appropriate, so the skeleton of the game is properly built.
 Then they went ahead and added all the trimmings.
 Levels, weapon selection, game length, enemy types, difficulty.
 All those details fit perfectly too.
 Konami really got it right, just like with their previous game I covered, Nemesis.
 Once again, the fine people at Konami made an essential game.
+I still remember to this day the joy of playing this game when I was a kid.
+And I played this game late, a friend first lent it to me around 1998.

 Collect S to Win